IMG_4676 (2).jpg

 Neuroscience lab at the CRCHUM, Université de Montréal

-Investigating the link between stress, astrocyte metabolism, and neuronal plasticity
+Investigating the links between stress, astrocytes, neural plasticity, and behaviour

 What we do